melvinzhang/maru/README.md

 * add LLVM support

 ## Bootstrapping
-eval.s is compiled version of the interpreter, it can be compiled to a binary with gcc via the Makefile
+eval.s is the interpreter compiled to IA32 assembly, it can be compiled to a binary with gcc via the Makefile

 `make eval`